yu-lab-vt/SynQuant/README.md

 ## Easy to use
 * User friendly Fiji plug-in
-* Export detected puncta to ROI manager
+* Export detected puncta to the ROI manager
-* For 2D image, SynQuant can trace neurites as well
+* For 2D images, SynQuant can trace neurites as well
 * Coming soon: Have lots of images?
-It is easy to to call the Java class of SynQuant in your MATLAB code.
+It is easy to call the Java class of SynQuant in your MATLAB code.

 <!-- # Getting started
 1. Download the Fiji plugin [here](https://github.com/yu-lab-vt/SynQuant/releases).
-2. Put the downloaded jar file to the plugin folder of Fiji.
+2. Put the downloaded jar file in the plugin folder of Fiji.
 3. Open Fiji and load the data.
 Then open SynQuantVid from the plugins menu.

 For more details, download our user guide [here](https://drive.google.com/file/d/1YND2SoC8yUhU6LBVBY-8TO1Wul8f0TnO/view?usp=sharing). -->